rpm-software-management/dnf5/doc/misc/caching.7.rst

 When the keepcache option is set to ``True``, downloaded files are not tracked, and they could be removed later, either manually or by executing the ``clean`` command, for example, ``dnf5 clean packages``.

+Packages are always retained when downloaded using the ``download`` command.

 Sharing Root Cache Among Users